How DSM Develops the Female Leadership Pipeline

 What recent contribution to nutritional science has been made by women?

-Helped develop Hearty Mee (Instant Air Dried Noodles) containing different dosages of Oat beta-glucan.
+Mah Yi Ting (Food Technologist, DSM)works on developing recipes to include DSM ingredients (nutraceuticals, micronutrients etc.) to create nutritious food with added health benefits, in an attempt to address health concerns (such as sugar/calorie reduction) while not having to compromise on taste.
+Recently, she helped develop Hearty Mee, an instant air-dried noodles that contains different dosages of Oat beta-glucan.
 The most recent development done was on a prototype containing 3g Oat Beta-glucan per serving of noodles (80g).
 It will soon be tested clinically for Glycemic Index response.

 DSM is a Dutch science company.